venom1270/rps/README.md

   - added command `556` (game state)
   - other minor changes regarding server responses

+- There was a peculiar problem where comparison of two identical strings, e.g. `qwe` and `qwe` returned false.
+The issues was with wrong handling of input on the Unity client - the client sent string `qwe`, but with an added Unicode character at the end: `\u200b`, making the "real" string `qwe\u200b`.
+That is called *unicode zero-width space (ZWSP)*.
+I was sending the raw input from Unity InputField, instead of the "correct" one, which resulted in the lobby id string "mismatch".
+Visually the strings are the same, but one has length 3, and the other length 6 (with the added ZWSP)!

 ## The game

 The game is a simple *RPS* game with an additional twist - the *JOKER*.